A program for outdoor fitness trainers in Casey

 The following items are not permitted under the pilot:

 Previously, those wishing to use public parks in Casey for outdoor fitness training had to identify the park that they wanted to use, submit detailed information and pay ongoing fees.
-Under the new system being piloted, Casey has proactively identified suitable parks, has streamlined the form in partnership with Service Victoria, and has waived fees for the duration of the pilot program.
+Under the new system, Casey has proactively identified suitable parks, has streamlined the form in partnership with Service Victoria, and has waived fees for the duration of this program.

 At this stage, you will need to submit an application for each location you wish to use.

-No. Participation in the Skip the Permit - pilot program is free.
+No. Participation in the Skip the Permit program is free.

 Yes, please send an email to Council to update your details or cancel your application.

 Contact council on (03)9705 5200, you may need to submit a permit application and pay any associated fees.
 You will need to submit a permit application form.